oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/samples/applypatch/README.md

   Build completed in 1419 seconds.
 ```
-Once Oracle RAC Patch image is built, lets retag it and it is referenced as 21c in this [README](../../README.md) documenation.
+Once Oracle RAC Patch image is built, lets retag it and it is referenced as 21c in this [README](../../docs/rac-container/racimage/README.md) documentation.
 ```bash
 podman tag localhost/oracle/database-rac:21.3.0-21.16.0 localhost/oracle/database-rac:21c
 ```